 A presentation on how data-driven fatigue assessments can be used to maximise the energy production of offshore wind farms has won this year's ICE Emerging Engineers award.

 Ana Vega Kurson, from the South West, delivered her winning presentation at the live-streamed, online award final today.

 She fought off competition from Tereza Kleckova (Wales), who talked about bridge dynamics to moving loads, and Jordon Gask (South East England), who presented on the use of Monte Carlo Simulation to estimate the probability of encountering and detecting unexploded bombs during construction activities.

 Kurson was awarded with a cash prize and an Institution Medal for her efforts.

 About Emerging Engineers

-The Emerging Engineers competition is aimed at student, graduate and trainee technician members and encourages and rewards the communication of civil engineering ideas, research and best practice in projects and design.
+The Emerging Engineers competition is aimed at student, graduate and trainee technician members.
+The competition encourages and rewards the communication of civil engineering ideas, research and best practice in projects and design.

-Heats take place across the ICE regions, and candidates from across the world are invited to submit synopsis papers with the final selection of three papers for the overall Emerging Engineer Award final in October each year.
+Candidates from across the world are invited to submit synopsis papers to regional heats, with the final selection of three papers, for the overall Emerging Engineer Award final in October each year.

 2021 regional finalists